tarwn/lessthandot-hugo/blogs/content/posts/2008-11-14-troubleshooting-blocking-101-on-sql-serv.md

 Long story short I found there were status keys not being set right and I created a sql job to set them to prevent the program that was processing row for row and sending updates on each row to the same tables hence causing the blocking situation.

-So you see the steps now…
+So you see the steps now...

   * identifiy the locking IDs
   * identify the statements and optimize.
 This 90% of the time will fixs it